Panda Review: Quick Expert Summary

-While the coverage for 1 device is more expensive than Norton’s 360 Deluxe package which offers complete protection and unlimited VPN data for up to 5 devices, Panda Dome Complete has a number of extras (such as the Rescue Kit, virtual keyboard, and file encryptor and shredder) that Norton lacks.
+While the coverage for 1 device is a similar price to Norton’s 360 Deluxe package which offers complete protection and unlimited VPN data for up to 5 devices, Panda Dome Complete has a number of extras (such as the Rescue Kit, virtual keyboard, and file encryptor and shredder) that Norton lacks.
 You can also upgrade to cover 3, 5, or 10 devices for a fairly reasonable supplement, and all of Panda’s plans are backed by a 30-day money-back guarantee.

 Panda Dome Premium — Most Advanced Plan

-- VPN.
+- Premium VPN.
 With unlimited browsing data and the option to choose your server.

 - Update manager.
 Updates OS and scans for vulnerabilities.

 At $66.99 / year, 1 year of protection for just 1 device using this plan is more expensive than most other competing brands.
 As a comparison, Bitdefender’s top plan, Bitdefender Premium Security, costs $69.99 / year and covers 10 devices.

-Panda Dome Premium does include unlimited VPN data, but as I discussed earlier, the VPN is not the best.
+Panda Dome Premium does include unlimited VPN data, but as I mentioned earlier, the VPN is not the best.
 And while 24/7 customer support is usually useful, my experience with it wasn’t good.
-And honestly, I think 24/7 support should automatically be included with all plans, like how Norton does it.
+And honestly, I think 24/7 support should automatically be included with all plans anyway, like with Norton does it.

 That said, this plan does have a lot of features, and the OS vulnerability scan is a nice addition to the overall antivirus package.
-And with a 30-day money-back guarantee, you can try it out for a month and see if it’ll be good for you.
+And with a 30-day money-back guarantee, you can try it out for a month totally risk free and see if it’ll suit your needs.

 Panda Dome Ease of Use and Setup